Zenithatic/Terminal-Cheatsheets/git.md

 ### git merge -m [message] [branch]
 - merges the given branch into the current branch
 - if a merge conflict arises, it has to be resolved by editing the file in which the conflict occurs

+## Remote repository commands (GitHub)

+### git remote add origin [link]
+- establishes a remote connection to the link, calls this connection 'origin'

+### git push ({--all}) ({--delete}) -u origin [branch]
+- pushes the branch provided to the remote location
+- if --all is specified, all branches will be pushed and branch parameter is not needed
+- if --delete is specified, branch will be deleted at remote location

+### git fetch ({--all}) origin [branch]
+- fetches the given branch from the remote repository origin
+- fetches everything if --all is specified
+- does not merge with local code

+### git pull ({--all}) origin [branch]
+- fetches the given branch from the remote repository origin
+- fetches everything if --all is specified
+- merges local code and fetched code after